 Behavior Me From a very young age, I was fascinated by human behavior—the good, the bad, the downright baffling.
-I studied Neuroscience and Human Development, focusing on a Macrosystem approach to social impact on behavior-environment interactions.
-I am a Board Certified Behavior Analyst, studying adaptive and maladaptive behavior in people with profound Intellectual and Developmental Disabilities.
-Eventually, I found I had a lot to say on the subject.
+I studied Neuroscience and Human Development, focusing on a behavior-environment interactions and their social impacts.
+As a Board Certified Behavior Analyst, I study and supervise programs working on adaptive and target behaviors in people with Intellectual and Developmental Disabilities.
+Working my way through my career, I found I had a lot to say on the subject.
 I didn’t know what I would say, or how I would express it, or who would even care, but in my world of books and crime sleuths, I found empowerment in my own opinions and in the power of my own voice.
 Voice was what I cultivated.
-I honed my point of view, painted my world through narrative perspectives, and vowed to change the developmental disability service world in the process.
-The stars had aligned; my sister’s autism changed the way I saw the world.
-I knew I had something to say, and people were going to listen to me.
+I honed my point of view, painted my world through narrative perspectives, and vowed to change the social service world in the process.
+The stars had aligned, as my sister’s autism kept shaping the way I saw the world.
+I knew I had something to say, and maybe, people were going to listen.